Preparing Middle and High School Students for Standardized Tests

 Related Resources for Test Prep Across All Grade Levels:

-This guide to Bloom's Knowledge Taxonomy will help you challenge students with critical thinking questions during class discussions and on chapter and unit tests throughout the year.
+Boost students' test performance with this guide to Bloom's Knowledge Taxonomy.
+It will help you challenge students with critical thinking questions during class discussions and on chapter and unit tests throughout the year.

-This article features advice suggested by secondary-school teachers who know how to help their students succeed.
+Advice from secondary-school teachers who know how to help their students succeed

 Pass these test-taking strategies to your students to maximize their ability to perform well on standardized tests.

 Reduce test anxiety without understating the importance of achievement by posting encouraging morning news bulletins and scheduling tests in a supportive manner.